microsoft/aici/README.md

 }
 ```

-These three layers add up to about 40k of compiled code (WASM).
+These three layers add up to about 40k of compiled code (Wasm).

 ### Functional string interface